LunarG/gfxreconstruct/BUILD.md

 * X11 + XCB and/or Wayland development libraries
 * clang-format package

-The following optional packages are also recommneded:
+The following optional packages are also recommended:
 * clang-tidy package

 ##### Ubuntu